How much is your case worth?Get a free case evaluation

 Coffee is a brewed beverage made from crushed or ground seeds, referred to as coffee beans and contains caffeine.
 Caffeine is a naturally occurring chemical stimulant that affects the central nervous system.
 Caffeine is a drug; in fact, it shares many similar characteristics of amphetamines, cocaine, and heroin.

-In moderate doses, about 2 cups, coffee can help people remain alert and less sleepy.
+In moderate doses (about 2 cups), coffee can help people remain alert and less sleepy.
 However, too much coffee can cause problems.
-Jokes are often made about people who have had too much coffee and the way they behave.
-They are portrayed as extremely hyper and running around all over the place.
+Jokes are often made about people who have had too much coffee and the way they behave; they are portrayed as extremely hyper or unable to sit still.
 Funny or not, these behaviors are not far from the truth.
 Symptoms of having too much coffee include: